projectsend/projectsend/README.md

 upload as much files as you want under each account, and optionally add a name and description to them.

-ProjectSend is hosted on Google Code.
+ProjectSend is hosted on github.

 Feel free to participate!